elm/projects/README.md

 Notice that we can keep compiling files even after one failed if they do not depend on each other.
 We could make it so a user would click on a red node to get a in-browser panel about that module and what the particular errors were.
 This way, doing a refactor does not require going back to the compiler tons of times, you just run it and fix everything that is red!

 Maybe we could also add information about build statistics.
 Which modules are slow?
+Are there bottlenecks in the dependency graph that lead to less parallelization?
+I think this could be cool on really large projects when you want to do tricks to bring down compile times.

 ## Visualize Tests